Black Mango / Mango Tommy Atkins - Fruit Plant

 Out Of Stock

-Mango is Botanically known as Mangifera indica from the Anacardiaceae family.
-This variety has several special qualities, one of which being it doesn't increase blood sugar when consumed.
+SPECIAL CHARACTER OF BLACK MANGO - This variety has several special qualities, one of which being it doesn't increase blood sugar when consumed.
 This is particularly useful to diabetic patients who have to usually refrain from consuming the scrumptious king of fruits.
-This variety is also called Black Mango because its skin is dark violet in colour and its pulp is red in colour.
+This variety is also called Black Mango because its skin is dark violet in color and its pulp is red in color.
 This mango also has very little sugar and is more acidic in taste which makes it a perfect variety of mango for consumption for diabetic patients.
-This mango has more fiber and Read More
+This mango has more fiber and is Read More

-Mango is Botanically known as Mangifera indica from the Anacardiaceae family.
-This variety has several special qualities, one of which being it doesn't increase blood sugar when consumed.
+SPECIAL CHARACTER OF BLACK MANGO - This variety has several special qualities, one of which being it doesn't increase blood sugar when consumed.
 This is particularly useful to diabetic patients who have to usually refrain from consuming the scrumptious king of fruits.
-This variety is also called Black Mango because its skin is dark violet in colour and its pulp is red in colour.
+This variety is also called Black Mango because its skin is dark violet in color and its pulp is red in color.
 This mango also has very little sugar and is more acidic in taste which makes it a perfect variety of mango for consumption for diabetic patients.
 This mango has more fiber and is great for health-conscious people.

 MAXIMUM HEIGHT - Upto 4-5meter, sometimes more or less depends on pot size and place of its location.